brianpattison/ember-electron/README.md

 * `npm start`

+You may need to reload the page in the app if the Ember server doesn't start up fast enough.

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details